jeffpamer/mixinsPost/post.md

 ```

 As you can see, the implementation of the mixin itself is very simple.
 It is
 just a wrapper object housing our `_alert` method.
-Now let's create a Backbone
+Now, let's create a Backbone
-view.
+view:

 ```javascript
 var ViewOne = Backbone.View.extend({});
 _.extend(ViewOne.prototype, alertMixin);
 ```

-Our view is just an empty class, the interesting part is when the `_.extend`.
+Our view is just an empty class, but the interesting part is the `_.extend`.
-Here we are adding all the properties of `alerts` onto the prototype of our
+Here, we are adding all the properties of `alerts` onto the prototype of our
 class.
-Now whenever we make a new instance of `ViewOne` we will have access to
+Now, whenever we make a new instance of `ViewOne` we will have access to
 `_alert`.

 ```javascript